cjohn281/Botspark/README.md

 # Botspark
 A simple Twitch irc bot

-You must have Java installed on your computer to use Botspark!
+You must have the Java Runtime Environment installed on your computer to use Botspark!

 Botspark is a simple irc bot for Twitch.tv.
 It offers a graphical user interface that allows you to quickly and easily add or remove new commands.